alejoalvarez/java/Java Core/JDK-JRE-JVM.md

 ```
 These are the internal classloaders provided by Java.
 If you want to create your own classloader, you need to extend the ClassLoader class.

-## Class(Method) Area
-Class(Method) Area stores per-class structures such as the runtime constant pool, field and method data, the code for methods.

-## Heap
+## JVM Memory area
+- Method Area– It stores the structure of each class like method data, field data, runtime pool, metadata.
-It is the runtime data area in which objects are allocated.
+- Heap– Heap is the runtime area where object allocation takes place.

-## Stack

-Java Stack stores frames.
-It holds local variables and partial results, and plays a part in method invocation and return.

-Each thread has a private JVM stack, created at the same time as thread.

-A new frame is created each time a method is invoked.
-A frame is destroyed when its method invocation completes.

-## Program Counter Register
+- Stacks– Stacks store the partial results and local variables of a program.
+Whenever a thread is created, there is a simultaneous creation of JVM stack.
+When we invoke a method, a new frame creates and destroys at the same time when the invocation process completes.
-PC (program counter) register contains the address of the Java virtual machine instruction currently being executed.
+- PC Registers – It stores the address of the currently executing JVM instruction.

-## Native Method Stack
-It contains all the native methods used in the application.
+- Native Method Stacks – It includes all the native methods required in any application.
+It is not written in java.

 ## Execution Engine
 It contains: